wendy-aw/aie/deployment-design/README.md

-# Elastic Backend & Search UI
+# Task 3: Elastic Backend & Search UI

 This directory contains the search platform components for indexing and searching transcription data on a user interface.